-When people lose their wallet, phone, or computer, it’s often not the money they miss, but the photos.
+When people lose their wallet, phone, or computer, it’s often not the money they miss but the photos.
 This shouldn’t be the case!
 With recent developments in accessible and affordable tech, there are lots of easy and convenient solutions to ensure that even if your devices get lost, stolen, or damaged, you still have your photos to enjoy.

-How to backup Mac to iCloud
+How to back up your photos to iCloud

 There are quite a few locations where photos might live on your Mac.
 Take a look at the Pictures folder, hard drive locations, Desktop, and Downloads folder.
-The key is to have anything you wish to upload to iCloud moved to the iPhoto app.
+The key is to have anything you wish to upload to iCloud moved to the Photos app.

 How to backup photos on Mac to iCloud:

-Go through the list of locations above for photos that aren’t already in your iPhoto library
+Go through the list of locations above for photos that aren’t already in your Photo library

-Drag and drop the content into the iPhoto app
+Drag and drop the content there

 Now do the reverse.
 Duplicating iCloud and creating an offline backup will allow you to put your photos on an external hard drive or into other backup systems, thus making it easier to create multiple backups and save you from any disaster.

 Unfortunately, photos do take up a large amount of storage on your Mac, which can lead to your computer slowing down.
-This is just another solid reason for why you should transfer your photos onto an external hard drive.
+This is just another solid reason why you should transfer your photos onto an external hard drive.

 How to download iCloud photos to Mac: